mortalglitch/mgAndroidToolkit/README.md

 Utility:
 - Push text as keyboard: This script will type to Android as if a keyboard hardware or external was connected.
 For most common use activate while in a text field.
 - Tap target location: This script will have you put in an x and a y coordinate to tap the screen in that location.
 This can be used should the touch screen stop responding.

+LoN (Lair of Naughty):
+- Joking title but will include some recovery options for Android Devices.
+- Build Tables - This set of scripts can be used to generate tables needed for various other utilities within the mgAndroidToolkit.

 Notes:
 It's far from complete and I will probably end up rewriting the structure several times.